phuket european winterswinter escape phuketphuket second home europephuket property hedge

 Frequently Asked Questions

 Yes.
-EU and UK citizens receive 30-day visa exemption on arrival, extendable to 60 days at a local immigration office.
+EU and UK citizens receive 60-day visa-exempt entry on arrival (since 15 July 2024), extendable by another 30 days at a local immigration office (1,900 THB fee), for a total of up to 90 days per entry.
 A border run or airport re-entry resets the clock.
-For a clean legal stay of 90 days per year, the Thailand Elite Privilege Card ($17,000 for 5 years) is the most comfortable solution with concierge immigration service.
+For a clean legal stay above that, the Thailand Privilege (formerly Elite) Card 5-year Gold tier costs 900,000 THB (~$25,000) with concierge immigration service.

 For a quality 1BR condo in Kamala or Bang Tao: $170,000-220,000 purchase price, plus $12,000-15,000 for legal fees, transfer tax, and setup.
 Annual ongoing ownership costs of $3,000-4,500 are typically offset by rental income of $10,000-13,000 from the remaining 9 months, producing a net surplus.